-Selling a House in Poor Condition In SF Bay Area
+Selling a House in Poor Condition in San Francisco Bay Area

 As you’re reading this, you may be considering selling your property.
 Of course, you want to fetch a good price, but what if it’s been through a lot over the years, like peeling paint, a leaky roof, or even unpaid taxes and missed mortgage payments?